intact-portal/intact-portal-documentation/help/faq/usage.md

 ## Does IntAct record isoform-specific interactions?

 Yes, IntAct curators stringently specify the protein isoform or the pro-chain as mentioned by the authors by using appropriate UniProtKB accession number.
-The user can query using UniProtKB
+The user can query using UniProtKB for the isoforms or make use of auto-suggestion option in the quick search mode

 ![image](https://user-images.githubusercontent.com/77560653/132434908-58a995f3-875c-445c-bccd-57c679d6c393.png)